A Closer Look at the Traits for Async

 internal references.
 Primitive values such as numbers and Booleans are safe

-since they obviously don’t have any internal references, so they’re obviously
+because they obviously don’t have any internal references.

-, for example, without worrying.
-Given only what we have seen so far, if
+a Vec, for example, without worrying.
+Given what we have seen so far, if

 to move if there are no other references to it.
 We need a way to tell the

-compiler that it’s fine to move items around in cases like this—and there’s
+compiler that it’s fine to move items around in cases like this—and that’s

 Chapter 16, and thus has no functionality of its own.
 Marker traits exist only